Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 files one by one, how I can interpret the prediction results, etc..
 These problems slow down iteration.
 As the Chinese saying goes: '工欲善其事，必先利其器' (if a craftsman wants to do good work,  he must first sharpen his tools).
 Fortunately，the ML community has developed dedicated tooling to address exactly this class of workflow issues.

-This stage introduces experiment management — setting up proper tooling to organize the structure of algorithmn, track, compare, and interpret training runs, then using this workflow to explore how key hyperparameters affect model accuracy.
+This stage introduces experiment management: setting up proper tooling to organize training code, track and compare runs, and interpret model behavior, then using this workflow to study how key hyperparameters affect accuracy..

 ## What This Stage Covers
 - Lighting module: Refactor EfficientNet-B0 training into `LightningDataModule` + `LightningModule`, replacing the hand-written training loop with Trainer-managed epochs, built-in LR logging, and `ModelCheckpoint` callbacks
 - MLFlow: Every training run automatically logs hyperparameters, per-epoch metrics, epoch time, and model artifacts; compare runs visually via `mlflow ui`.
 - Hyperparameters: Use the LightningCLI + MLflow workflow to systematically compare learning rates, optimizers; produce a clean results table.
-- Interpretability: saliency and CAM showing inference accuracy for interpretability
+- Interpretability: Saliency maps and CAM/Grad-CAM to visualize which regions drive predictions, error analysis to show more prediction details.

 ## File Structure
 ```